bad-d0nkey/digital-basics/markdown/log-file-for-tutorial-on-markdown.md

 I tinkered around with markdown.
 To try and learn... markdown.

-+ link to the relevant github repo: like this: `[hist-5706/digital-basics/markdown](https://github.com/bad-d0nkey/hist-5706/tree/main/digital-basics/markdown)`
++ link to the repo: [hist-5706/digital-basics/markdown](https://github.com/bad-d0nkey/hist-5706/tree/main/digital-basics/markdown)

 ## how it might connect to other research I'm doing